TripleSBinPicking/bin_picking_environment/documentation/Analyzing DOPE training.md

 ![1st and 2nd dataset](resources/DOPE/beeropener_sessions.png)

 ### Recommendations
 It is recommended that the dataset is extended to the 60.000 domain-randomized images and 60.000 foto-realistic images.
 This will make the AI perform better.
+It is also recommended to include images in wich the desired object is close to the camera.
+Currently DOPE is not able to reliably detect objects when they are very close.

 [^1]: One epoch is one training on all the data